xuche123/capstone/README.md

-# CS50w Capstone
+# CS50w Capstone Project

 Imagine is a web application that allows users to create, share and view AI generated art.
 The art is generated using the stable diffusion model by stability.ai hosted on [replicate](https://replicate.com/stability-ai/stable-diffusion).
+Custom art and prompts used for demonstration purposes are retrieved from [Lexica](https://lexica.art/).
 Features of the web application includes:

 1. Generation of AI art with specific prompts.
 2. Gallery page to view creations of other people.